cpliakas/composer-manager-docs/README.md

 ## Why can't you just ... ?

-The problems that Composer Manager solves tend to be more complex than they first appear.
+The problems that Composer Manager solve tend to be more complex than they first appear.
 This section addresses some of the common questions that are asked as to why Composer Manager works the way it does.

 ### Why can't you just run "composer install" in each module's root directory?